Skip to content

 The RSB Lab hold regular meetings with guest speakers throughout the year, with the aim of supporting early researchers, encouraging interdisciplinary working and allowing a platform for enriching research debate.

-Starting in 2020 and continuing through to 2023, The RSB Lab and the Work Futures Research Group, School of Social Sciences, are collaboratively running a new interdisciplinary seminar series, called the Subversive Seminar Series (ISSS).
+Launched in 2020, The RSB Lab and the Work Futures Research Group, School of Social Sciences, are collaboratively running a new interdisciplinary seminar series, called the Subversive Seminar Series (ISSS).
 The seminars focus on provocative and polemical ideas/works, aimed at challenging contemporary orthodoxies in various fields, allowing us to listen and learn from our colleagues working in different disciplines or departments.

 RSB lab team